This easy steamed cabbage recipe is a surprising delicacy. The gentle cooking method and the butter greatly enhance this

-You can keep leftover steamed cabbage in the fridge, in an airtight container, for up to 4 days.
+You can keep leftovers in the fridge, in an airtight container, for up to 4 days.
 Reheat the leftovers gently, in the microwave on 50% power.

 More tasty cabbage recipes

 If you’re looking for more cabbage recipes, try this excellent roasted cabbage.
 It’s wonderful!
 Another cabbage recipe that my family really enjoys are these Japanese cabbage pancakes.
 They’re admittedly a bit more labor intensive.
 But they are so good, I think it’s worth it.

 - 1 medium cabbage (2 lb. trimmed)